syncfusion-content/angularjs-docs/angularjs/TreeGrid/Selection.md

 {% endhighlight %}

-The output of the TreeGrid with multiple cell selection is as follows.
+The output of the tree grid with multiple cell selection is as follows:

 ![](Selection_images/Selection_img4.png)

 ### Selecting cells programmatically

-You can select the cells programmatically using `selectCells` public method.
-Find the code example below for selecting TreeGrid cells programmatically
+You can select the cells programmatically using the `selectCells` public method.
+This is demonstrated as follows.

 {% highlight html %}
     <html>
         <body>
-         <button id="selectcells">SelectCells</button>
+         <button id="selectCells">SelectCells</button>
          //...
          <div id="TreeGridContainer" ej-treegrid //... >
          </div>